Skip to main content

 CPD

-- PESI Australia, in collaboration with PESI in the USA, offers quality online continuing professional development events from the leaders in the field at a standard recognized by professional associations including psychology, social work, occupational therapy, alcohol and drug professionals, counselling and psychotherapy.
+PESI Australia, in collaboration with PESI in the USA, offers quality online continuing professional development events from the leaders in the field at a standard recognized by professional associations including psychology, social work, occupational therapy, alcohol and drug professionals, counselling and psychotherapy.
 On completion of the training, a Professional Development Certificate is issued after the individual has answered and submitted a quiz and course evaluation.
-This online program is worth 1.25 hours CPD for points calculation by your association.
+This program is worth 1.25 hours CPD for points calculation by your association.

 Handouts